WP Greet Box icon

 • Children are admonished that having a lot of friends is not as important as having a few genuine friends who will play with you even after you throw up all over the good blocks in front of the whole entire class.
 The children agree in principle but little Patrick still cries when he gets only three stickers in his Valentine's Day booklet.

-• Learning that making nice comments about people helps forge relationships, little Bobby Gray compliments every male member of the good kickball team.
-He is denied the coveted spot and earns the nickname "Bobby Bootlicker."
+• Learning that making nice comments about people helps forge relationships, little Bobby Gray compliments the entire kickball team.
+He is denied the coveted spot and earns the nickname “Bobby Bootlicker.”

 • Teachers explain that "What I did on summer vacation" doesn't grab attention.
 Better is something actionable ("Five ways to have fun on summer vacation") or provocative ("Why waterparks are more dangerous than you think") or something personally relatable ("What Dora the Explora won't tell you about summer vacation").